NEIL WELLER MBE

 Chair, London Apprenticeship Ambassador Network (LAAN) and Consultant, Troup Bywaters + Anders

-In 2017, Neil Weller became Chair of the London Apprenticeship Ambassador Network and he continuously encourages other businesses to join and grow their apprentice intake.
-He has a particular ambition to expand the London network so that even more young people get the opportunity to become apprentices as he did when he started his career.
+In 2017, Neil Weller became Chair for the London Apprenticeship Ambassador Network and continuously encourages other businesses to join and increase their apprentice intake.
+He has a particular ambition to expand the Network in London, so that even more young people get the opportunity to become an apprentice, just as he did when he began his career.

 Neil was the Managing Partner for TB+A up to 2015, expanding the practice nationally during his tenure.
-He formalised their apprenticeship scheme in 2010 and subsequently acted as the lead employer to develop approved, Level 3 and Level 6 Building Services Design Trailblazers; whilst simultaneously setting bespoke college courses which historically had not met his company’s needs.
+He formalised their apprenticeship scheme in 2010 and subsequently acted as the lead employer to develop, approved, Level 3 and Level 6 design Trailblazers; whilst additionally setting bespoke college courses which historically had not met his company’s needs.

 Vice Chair, London Apprenticeship Ambassador Network (LAAN) and Partner, IBM

 Damian is an IBM Partner and BAME leader who has previously held several senior technology positions, leading delivery on multiple enterprise clients.
 He has 20 years’ experience on large scale transformational programmes, working with a variety of digital technologies, across multiple industries.
 He has been responsible for delivery of programmes generating significant revenues and sales, however, his greater contribution has been in developing the capability and influencing the careers of 1000s of employees throughout his career.